RPGroup-PBoC/human_impacts/data/atmosphere_biogeochemistry/USGS_ammonia_production/README.md

 * **Bias**: These data are collected by the USGS, a United States Federal agency generally regarded to be an objective science agency.

 ## Notes
 The values reported here are based on an inventory of production from major ammonia plants.
+Thus, the value reflects the annual production of ammonia, not the annual usage of ammonia.
 The 2019 value is estimated.